-From the dashboard, you can disable third-party cookies that allow webpages to block cookies and prevents users from changing this setting.
+From the dashboard, you can disable third-party cookies that allow webpages to block cookies and prevent users from changing this setting.

 Allow Pop-ups In Certain Sites

-CubiLock allows you to specify a list of URL patterns that allows pop-ups from certain websites.
+CubiLock allows you to specify a list of URL patterns that allow pop-ups from certain websites.
 If the policy is not set, the DefaultPopupsSetting applies to all sites.